harness/developer-hub/docs/frequently-asked-questions/harness-delegate-faqs.md

 Yes.
 All of the delegate settings include proxy settings you can use to change how the delegate connects to Harness Manager.

 :::note
-By default, the Harness delegate uses HTTP and HTTPS in its `Proxy Scheme` settings.See [Configure delegate proxy settings](../../platform/2_Delegates/manage-delegates/configure-delegate-proxy-settings.md).
+By default, the Harness Delegate uses HTTP and HTTPS in its `Proxy Scheme` settings.See [Configure delegate proxy settings](../../platform/2_Delegates/manage-delegates/configure-delegate-proxy-settings.md).
 :::

 ### Delegate selection